Do you know what meditating, navigating a maze, and boosting memory have in common?

 Scientists are used to pose one basic question when they see two things that occur together: are they causally related, or is it just a coincidence?
 In other words, are theta waves actively involved in our memory processes?
 It may be the case that there is another unknown factor that triggers both remembering and theta oscillations.

-In order to solve this mystery, researchers had to manipulate theta waves and see if it helps to remember.
+To solve this mystery, researchers had to manipulate theta waves and see if it helps to remember.
 To this end, they used brainwave entrainment.
 It works by giving the brain rhythmic sensory inputs like sounds and lights which vibrate at the desired frequency.
 This guides the brainwaves towards this bandwidth.

 A group of researchers from California used goggles and headphones emitting flickering lights and sounds to entrain theta brainwaves in a group of participants.
 In the first experiment, the subjects were asked to remember words and then subsequently had their memory tested.
-In between learning and test, they were exposed to either theta wave entrainments or white noise.
+In between learning and testing, they were exposed to either theta wave entrainments or white noise.
 In the second experiment, the researchers included another frequency of beta waves, to see if other bandwidths would work as well.
 Only those treated with theta entrainment had a significant advantage in remembering tasks.

 How to introduce theta?